Mituan02/Metalprot/README_RunOnWynton.md

 To search your own structure, copy and rename the script 'run_selfcenter_one_structre.py' in your folder. change the workdir and other parameters accordingly.
 To search multiple sctuctures, use script 'run_selfcenter_multiple_structres.py'.
-Please let me know if you have any questions.
+Please let me know if you have any questions lei.lu@ucsf.edu.

+Notes:
+Change Wynton permission > chmod -R go+rwx ~